-An upper mordent is made up of three notes, starting on the principal note, going up to the note above and then back to the principal note again.
+An upper mordent is made up of three notes, starting on the main note, going up to the note above, and then back to the main note again.

-The first two notes are played very quickly and are usually demisemiquavers like so:
+The first two notes are played very quickly and are usually thirty-second notes like so:

-A lower mordent is almost exactly the same as an upper mordent but instead of alternating to the note above the principal note they go down to the note below.
+A lower mordent is almost exactly the same as an upper mordent but instead of alternating to the note above the main note, they go down to the note below.

 Lower mordents have a line straight through the middle of the wavy line (like an inverted turn).

-The way I remember the difference is that if it has a Line through it must be a Lower ornament.
+The way I remember the difference is that if it has a Line through it, it must be a Lower mordent.

 To see mordents in action this video of Bach’s French suite Sarabande shows lots of upper and lower mordents being used.